 And the list can go on and on!
 Depending on the business, the more services you can offer, the better!

-Erika is an alumni of 30 Days Or Less To Virtual Assistant Success.
+Erika is an alumni of Fully Booked VA.
 In less than 2 months, she was able to earn her return on investment in the course.
 Now she earns an average of $2,500 per month working from home as a virtual assistant.
 Read her success story here.

 What skills do you need to become a virtual assistant?